Corso Vittorio/Torino, Italia 1992

 Did you feel it?

-Today, sweeping up pine needles
+Today, while sweeping up pine needles

 I wondered anew